-A restaurant management system is the complete stack of technology, restaurant software, and marketing modules needed for the proper management of food business operations.
+A restaurant management system is the complete stack of technology, restaurant software, and marketing modules needed to manage food business operations properly.
 It takes over the marketing and services of the business.

 If you would like to invest in such a system for your restaurant, here are 12 must-have restaurant management system features:

-Today’s cloud-based software for restaurants operates from remote servers unlike traditional Point of Sale (POS) systems and has zero setup costs.
+Today’s cloud-based restaurant management systems operate from remote servers, unlike traditional Point of Sale (POS) systems, and has zero setup costs.
 The only costs are a monthly fee for the renewal of the service.
-The systems also integrate with Customer Relationship Management (CRM), Analytics, Inventory Management, and Loyalty Management thus making them more comprehensive and complete.
+The systems also integrate with Customer Relationship Management (CRM), Analytics, Inventory Management, and Loyalty Management, thus making them more comprehensive and complete.

 2. Easy Menu Configuration

-It should be easy to configure and set up the menu on your restaurant management software.
+Configuring and setting up the menu on your restaurant management software should be easy.
 While this might sound like a no-brainer, it is a significant consideration.
 Today, numerous systems on the market may threaten to make your life hard when you need to do something as trivial as updating the menu or prices.

 3. Tracking of Taxes and Sales

 Restaurants typically handle a lot of cash and credit card transactions.
-Good management software for restaurants should, therefore, make it easier for you as a restaurant owner or manager to track all sales records to the very last penny.
+Therefore, good management software for restaurants should make it easier for you as a restaurant owner or manager to track all sales records to the very last penny.

 Successfully running a restaurant requires keeping accurate tax records, particularly for your state or local alcohol and business requirements for taxes.
 As an example, some states have other fees besides a standard sales tax that must be reported, like an alcoholic beverage tax.

-It is essential to work with a competent restaurant accountant who knows the applicable local tax laws and tax tables to ensure that your restaurant management software has all the reporting that you need to be compliant.
+Working with a competent restaurant accountant who knows the applicable local tax laws and tables is essential to ensure that your restaurant management software has all the reporting you need to be compliant.